The 5 Things You’re Doing to Hurt Your Chances of Getting Hired

 Not Personalizing Your Resume

 Most candidates will submit the same standard resume for every job they’re applying for.
 However, if you want to increase your chances of getting hired you need to tailor your resume to each job opportunity.
-By doing so, you get to show off the specific skills that the hiring manager is looking for as well as catch their attention by using the same keywords and phrases they used in the job description.
+By doing so, you get to show off the specific skills that the hiring manager is looking for as well as catch their attention by using the same key words and phrases they used in the job description.
 Click here for more tips on how to create a stellar resume.

 Applying to Jobs You Aren’t Qualified For

 Another thing you could be doing that’s ruining your chances of getting hired is applying to jobs you aren’t qualified for.
 While it doesn’t hurt to go after jobs where you may not be completely qualified for, you can almost guarantee that you won’t get hired for those that clearly call for experience and skills you don’t have.
-Certifications, a clean driving record, own tools, and required years of experience are examples of qualifications you should have before applying for the job.
+Certifications, a clean driving record, owning tools, and required years of experience are examples of qualifications you should have before applying to the job.
 Instead of applying for positions that are out of your league, focus on the ones that you know you have a better chance of landing.
 Ready for more tips on that can get you ready to get back to work?
 Click here now to sign up!